Do-ing blocks

 ; prints: 33 -- we had to *do* it, to evaluate it

-Just the contrary than in lisp.
-If we give print function a block, it doesn’t evaluate it but prints it, and if we want to evaluate it, we have to do it.
+Just the contrary to Lisp.
+If we give the print function a block, it doesn’t evaluate it but prints it, and if we want to evaluate it, we have to do it.
 Rye doesn’t evaluate by default.

 Function Do